Building Social and Emotional Learning during the School Holidays

 Why social-emotional learning is so important

-The importance of focusing on the social and emotional well being of children is becoming increasingly acknowledged.
-In the current climate of increasing rates of mental illness in young people and concern over youth suicide rates, the NSW government has reportedly decided to tackle the problem more aggressively by proposing to adopt a more preventative approach in addressing such issues.
-The Government’s decision to begin at the grassroots level and start better-educating school-aged children (from Kindergarten) about mental health issues is welcome news to everyone here at Quirky Kid.
+The importance of focusing on children's social and emotional well-being is becoming increasingly acknowledged.
+In the current climate of increasing rates of mental illness in young people and concern over youth suicide rates, the NSW government has reportedly decided to tackle the problem more aggressively by proposing a more preventative approach to addressing such issues.
+The Government’s decision to begin at the grassroots level and start better educating school-aged children (from Kindergarten) about mental health issues is welcome news to everyone here at Quirky Kid.

 Helping Children to Build Important Social-Emotional Skills

-The government and other mental health agencies hope that by tackling such topics in school and by better-educating children about mental health, steps will be made to not only demystify such issues but will crucially equip children with a more effective toolkit for managing difficult feelings.
+The government and other mental health agencies hope that by tackling such topics in school and better-educating children about mental health, steps will be made to demystify such issues and crucially equip children with a more effective toolkit for managing difficult feelings.
 It is further hoped that lessons learned at school will have a lasting impact as children become adults.